pranavpr/cardinfo.github.io/_posts/2019-07-28-best-credit-cards-against-fixed-deposit-in-india-for-2019.md

 ### 3. Bank of Baroda Prime Credit Card

-{% include image.html image="bob-prime-credit-card.jpg" alt="Bank of Baroda Prime Credit Card" class="cc-center" %}
+{% include image.html image="bob-prime-credit-card.jpg" alt="Bank of Baroda Prime Credit Card" class="cc-center mb-3" %}

 Bank of Baroda is another reliable banking name in India, however they are not known for credit cards.
 Recently they have been pushing hard for it and has come up with multiple offerings.
 Bank of Baroda guarantees issuance of Prime Credit Card against fixed deposit.